 Who is required to notify the Registry of Motor Vehicles of their change of address?

 If you currently are in possession of a driver’s licence in Nova Scotia, then you must notify the Registry of Motor Vehicles of your new address within one month of your move.

 How to change my address on my driver’s licence?

-To change your address with the Registry of Motor Vehicles, there are three options available to you:
+To change your address with the Registry of Motor Vehicles, there are four options available to you:

 - Use the online Change of Address express service by following these steps:

 - Receive the transaction confirmation, which you can print

 - Send your Master Number (or full name and day, month, and year of birth) and your old and new addresses via fax to RMV at 902-428-2180 or visit a Registry of Motor Vehicles office.

 - Write a letter, date and sign it, indicating your master number, as well as your old and new addresses and submit it to the Registry of Motor Vehicles at: